-The title of the show is a quotation from Rainer Maria Rilke's essay of 1913 On Dolls, my familiarity with which I am indebted to Cathie for.
+The title of the show is a quotation from Rainer Maria Rilke's essay of 1913 On Dolls.
 This text, which ostensibly deals with the wax dolls of Lotte Pritzel, is really about the strange quasi-animate quality of dolls and their peculiar auratic effects.

 Read: Carpenter, B. (2014) thing-soul (pdf of essay), London: Marlborough Fine Art.
 The whole catalogue can be viewed here.